IEvangelist/davidpine.dev/src/content/posts/angular-http-gotchas/index.md

 ---
 ## Intro

 I love working with the __Angular__ `HttpClient`.
 It is easy to use and was designed to work with __RxJS__.
-It is vastly different from the __AngularJS__ implementation, if you're curious I wrote about these differences {{< url-link "here" "" >}}.
+It is vastly different from the __AngularJS__ implementation, if you're curious I wrote about these differences [here](/posts/angular-2-http).
 However, there is one common issue that developers fall victim to.
 The issue really relates to __TypeScript__ generics.
 I have also written about generics in __TypeScript__ [here](https://www.dotnetcurry.com/typescript/1439/typescript-generics).
 But in this post, we will reveal how the issue can easily be avoided.

 ## The problem